AdobeDocs/campaign-web.en/help/v8/workflows/activities/change-dimension.md

 >title="Fork activity"
 >abstract="The Fork activity allows you to create outbound transitions to start several activities at the same time."

-The Fork activity allows you to create outbound transitions to start several activities at the same time.

 ## Configuration

 Follow these steps to configure the **Fork** activity: